-Here are Canada’s top commodity tax/custom lawyers are based on the results of Lexpert’s comprehensive yearly peer survey.
-The full list of the nation’s top commodity taxation lawyers and law firms can be accessed via our practice area rankings.
+These were Canada’s top commodity tax/custom lawyers are based on the results of Lexpert’s 2021 yearly peer survey.
+The full list of the nation’s current best commodity taxation lawyers and law firms can be found at the link.

 In our survey, commodity tax or customs law encompasses matters concerning the federal goods and services tax (GST), various provincial sales taxes, customs and excise issues and related matters involving the domestic and international supply of property and services.